lee-lindley/github_blog/_posts/2022-04-02-Object-Methods-in-SQL.md

 If you have a use case that calls for the ultimate in performance (this one does not, but I happened to try this early in my analysis), you can get down and dirty with DBMS_SQL and I believe what is called "Method 4" dynamic SQL.
-This is because you have a variable number of bind elements.
+That classification is because we have a variable number of bind elements.

-Unlike the other examples, this one is the entire procedure that creates a Private Temporary Table (PTT) and populates it from the CSV Clob.
+Unlike the other examples, this one shows the entire procedure that creates a Private Temporary Table (PTT) and populates it from the CSV Clob.

 The best I could achieve with the code shown in the article was 23 seconds.
 This version